aafmisra/Rapid-Recipe/README.md

 This wireframe shows my vision for a landing page with a simple design, with search form and results gallery components.

-![Rapid Recipe Component Hierarchy](https://i.imgur.com/KFUwW9e.jpg) This chart illustrates the organization of the app's components, and whereI will manage state and props.
+![Rapid Recipe Component Hierarchy](https://i.imgur.com/KFUwW9e.jpg) This chart illustrates the planned organization of the app's components, and where I will manage state and props.

 ### Bronze, Silver, Gold, Platinum plans